spotify/spotify-json/README.md

 spotify-json
 ============

-A C++ JSON writer and parser library.
+A C++11 JSON writer and parser library.
 It

 * requires very little boilerplate code when using it,
 * is fast,